Learning a Neuron by a Shallow ReLU Network: Dynamics and Implicit Bias for Correlated Inputs: Related work

 \section{Related work}

 Here we further discuss a selection of related work.

 \paragraph{Early training phase.}

 Our analysis of the first phase of the training builds on those of \citet{MaennelBG18}, who considered unrestricted datasets but focused on asymptotic results; and of \citet{BoursierPF22}, who restricted the datasets to orthogonal but provided detailed non-asymptotic bounds.
-In particular, our normalised yardstick trajectories~$\overline{\vec{\omega}}_j^t$ are analogous to ${\stackrel{{}_{\scriptscriptstyle \rightarrow}}{U}\:\!\!}_i(t)$~in \citet[section~9.6]{MaennelBG18} and $\widetilde{\mathsf{w}}_j^t$~in \citet[Appendix~B.6]{BoursierPF22}.
+In particular, our normalised yardstick trajectories~$\overline{\vec{\alpha}}_j^t$ are analogous to ${\stackrel{{}_{\scriptscriptstyle \rightarrow}}{U}\:\!\!}_i(t)$~in \citet[section~9.6]{MaennelBG18} and $\widetilde{\mathsf{w}}_j^t$~in \citet[Appendix~B.6]{BoursierPF22}.
 Our contribution in this part, in relation to these two works, is to extend the fine-grained description for the orthogonal case to the more involved correlated case, which exhibits a sequence of intermediate stages, obtaining detailed non-asymptotic bounds including for the initialisation scale~$\lambda$; the latter are essential for our analysis of the subsequent second phase of the training and our proof of the implicit bias when $\lambda$~tends to zero.

-\else \fi\ifappendix Early training by gradient descent of one-hidden layer ReLU networks was studied by \citet{WangM22}, who focused on a non-balanced random initialisation and on obtaining a lower bound for the gradient.
-Another related work is by \citet{XuD23}, where the network does not have a hidden layer; consequently the training dynamics is significantly simpler, and already the first phase aligns the neurons to the teacher.
+\else \fi\ifappendix Non-asymptotic bounds for early training of one-hidden layer networks were shown by \citet{LyuLWA21} with the Leaky-ReLU non-linearity, logistic loss, and linearly separable data which are either symmetric or have a principal direction and uniformly labelled support vectors; and by \citet{MinVM23} with the ReLU non-linearity, exponential loss, and orthogonally separable data. \citet{WangM22} studied early training by gradient descent of one-hidden layer ReLU networks, focusing on a non-balanced random initialisation and on obtaining a lower bound for the Euclidean norm of the gradient.
+Another related work is by \citet{xu23a}, where the hidden layer is trained, every last-layer weight is fixed to~$1$, and the loss is over a Gaussian data population; consequently some aspects of the training dynamics are simpler, and already the first phase aligns the neurons to the teacher.

 \paragraph{Learning a single neuron.}